mgoold/linear_algebra_notes/cheat_sheet.md

 * If for some reason b is a vector of variables, and a row is reduced to 0's, then b's arrangement of variables in state d are a "solvability condition" on R.
 * Write out the remaining pivot rows as equations.
 * Obtain the **particular solution** by setting the **free** variables to 0, and solving for the remaining pivot variables via back-substitution.
-* Now obtain the special solutions by toggling each free variable to 1 in turn, and setting other free variables to zero.
-Solve for the remaining values via back-substitution.
+* Now obtain the special solutions by toggling each free variable to 1 in turn, and setting other free variables to zero. **Set the entire equations = 0, because you are solving for the nullspace.**  Solve for the remaining values via back-substitution.
 You should have 1 special solution for each free variable.
 * The complete solution is written as : vector for particular solution + (free variable 1 * vector for special solution 1) + ... + (free variable n * vector for special solution n) , e.g:

 $$